leeper/ampolcourse/Lessons/Week6.md

    - I need to leave at 10:00
    - Activity planned for remaining time

+ - Preview of next week: Partisan Politics
+   - What does the American party system look like?
+   - What role do political parties have in American politics?
+   - How do citizens identify with parties?
+   - How do citizens choose what party to support?

+ - Presentations for next week?

   - Finish up from last week
    - Remaining Supreme Court cases
    - What role does the judiciary have in American politics?
    - What benefits and consequences does this have?